MalavikaR2901/SCT_ML02/README.md

 **CUSTOMER SEGMENTATION USING KMEANS CLUSTERING**

-This is Task 02 of my project done as a part of my internship at Skillcraft Technology Company
+This is Task 02 of my project, completed as part of my internship at Skillcraft Technology Company.

 **PROBLEM STATEMENT**